Sage-Bionetworks/synapsePythonClient/docs/explanations/domain_models_of_synapse.md

 * **Attach figures and documents**: Upload documents and images via the website or programmatically.

 ## [Folders](../tutorials/python/folder.md)
-Similar to Projects, Folders are “containers” that offer an additional way to organize your data.
+Similar to projects, folders are “containers” that offer an additional way to organize your data.
 Instead of uploading a bunch of single files into your project, you can create folders to separate your data in a systematic way.

 Folders in Synapse always have a “parent”, which could be a project or a folder.
 You can organize collections of folders and sub-folders, just as you would on your local computer.